zaksabeast/PokemonRNGGuides/guides/Tools and Emulators/Using IPS Patches with Luma and Citra.md

 ## Using IPS files with Citra

 1. Right-click your game in Citra
-2. Select "Open Mods Location" to opsn the mods folder.
+2. Select "Open Mods Location" to open the mods folder
-3. Copy your code.ips into the mods folder folder.
+3. Copy your `code.ips` into the mods folder

 ## Merging patches with IPSPatcher.js